magnifying-glass menu

 Clearer

-For us to deliver a sharper and deeper Festival we must be creative, focussed, efficient and effective.
+For us to deliver a sharper and deeper Festival we must be creative, focused, efficient and effective.
 To do that, we need to act purposefully, transparently and accountably.
 We need to be clear on how we convert our understanding of our purpose and context into strategic direction, how this determines our creative and organisational plans, how we communicate them, and how we monitor progress against them.
 To achieve this, we will invest in strengthening our governance and operational processes so that our goals, objectives and roles are clear and targeted.

 Our Team